Doug Varone and Dancers

 - 100% of the board fee will be refunded prior to the program start date.

-- Withdrawal from the College after the start of any program shall entitle the student to a pro-rated refund of the unused portion of the board fee from the date of withdrawal.
+- Withdrawal from the College after the start of any program shall entitle the student to a pro-rated refund of the unused portion of the board fee from the date of withdrawal, on a weekly basis.

 For more information, please consult the Skidmore College Catalog.